cam2998/Compiler/README.md

 # CS 442 - Compiler Construction

+This is a compiler that I slowly created with guidance and assistance from the proffessor.
+The compiler is fully functioning with many functionalities of regular compilers such as constants, function creation, function calls, and declarables.
+One of the major functionalities that was not implemented was functions and function calls with parameters.
+Which can be worked around with less efficiency by using global variables.

+Note: This last assignment is out of 60pts any additional pts are extra credit.

+Current Points: 110
+60/60
+50/0 extra creadit

 ## Semantics Part 2

 This repository contains files to be added to your main project repository to include the semantic processing capabilities to compile programs of the language Y.